Washington Museums walking tour

 The ideal group size is between 2 and 6 people – but is not restricted to this.
 Children are welcome and will enjoy most of the challenges.

-After purchase, to begin your hunt around the National Mall East, you will need to be outside the Federal Triangle Station, at 302a 12th St NW, Washington, DC 20004, USA, between Pennsylvania Ave NW and Constitution Ave NW.
+After purchase, to begin your hunt around the east side of the National Mall, you will direct yourself to the intersection of 15th St and Constitution Ave., Washington, DC 20004, USA.
 This is the start location.

 Once there, log in to this website and begin your hunt.